 In 2011, she obtained a Certificate from Georgetown University in Non Profit Executive Management to better serve other non-profit partners.
 Outside of the office, Natasha has been involved with the Planned Parenthood of Metropolitan Washington for several years and currently is the Co-Chair of their Developing Leaders Program.

-As Program Manager for Expecting Health, Jackie Seisman provides project management for maternal and child health initiatives within Genetic Alliance.
+As Assistant Director of Maternal and Child Health Programs, Jackie Seisman provides project management for maternal and child health initiatives within Genetic Alliance.
 With a particular focus on newborn screening, Jackie currently manages Baby's First Test, the nation's educational resource center for newborn screening.
 Jackie is passionate about helping families and communities navigate the complex healthcare delivery system and hopes to develop innovative resources that guide and empower healthcare professionals and new and expectant parents throughout the newborn screening process.

 Jackie has a BA in Public Administration and Political Science from Elon University and an MPH from the University of North Carolina at Chapel Hill.
 Her background is in communications and public health, with extensive experience in maternal and child health.
 Outside of the office, she serves as a birth doula and volunteers at her local animal shelter.

 In her role as Program Assistant, Amelia Mulford assists in the creation and management of content for the English and Spanish Baby’s First Test websites, coordinates collaborative activities with partners, and shares educational materials at national conferences.
 Her prior professional roles span early childhood education, tech support, and neuroscience research.
 Through her time volunteering at the Ronald McDonald House, she also has experience advocating for families traveling for their children’s medical care.
 Amelia currently volunteers as an emotional support caller with the CareRing program through PRS CrisisLink in Fairfax County, VA.